kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ## Kubeflow installation
 Run the following commands to set up and deploy Kubeflow.

-> We strongly recommend to install kfctl v1.2 or above because kfctl v1.2 addresses several critical bugs that can break the Kubeflow deployment.

 1. Download the kfctl {{% kf-latest-version %}} release from the [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/{{% kf-latest-version %}}).

+  **Note**: You're strongly recommended to install **kfctl v1.2** or above because kfctl v1.2 addresses several critical bugs that can break the Kubeflow deployment.

 1. Unpack the tar ball
       ```